anya444/anya444/README.md

 - 👋 Hi, I’m @anya444
-- 👀 I’m interested in yoga, painting, web design & coding.
+- 👀 I’m interested in yoga, travel, painting, web design & coding.
 - 🌱 I’m currently learning how to set up my coding portfolio.
 - 💞️ I’m looking to collaborate on design critique.
 - 📫 How to reach me: my email is abosechko@gmail.com :)